-How does Non-Linear Cable Analysis differ to Linear Analysis?
+How Does Non-Linear Cable Analysis Differ From Linear Analysis?

 Cable elements used in structural software are very useful when dealing with cable stayed bridges, suspension bridges, cable nets and guyed poles/towers.
 However, cables are very difficult to model and analyze because of their highly non-linear traits.
-When we think of cables, we imagine thin steel wires or ropes which are very flexible.
-This means that they often undergo large deflections.
-For these reasons a linear-static analysis is not appropriate and can lead to extremely inaccurate results.
+Cables generally resemble thin steel wires or ropes that are very flexible, often undergoing large deflections.
+For these reasons, a linear-static analysis is not appropriate and can lead to extremely inaccurate results.

 Catenary Cable Elements

 A good structural analysis software will include the ability to model structures using a dedicated cable element.
-Some software do not directly support cable elements but suggest that cables are modelled using a series of tension-only truss elements.
-However, in order for truss elements to be even remotely accurate in this scenario, the user is required to enter initial nodal positions to guess or estimate the deformed shape of the cable.
-As you could imagine, in the case of sagging and pre-tension this often becomes a painful task.
+Some software do not directly support cable elements but suggest that cables are modeled using a series of tension-only truss elements.
+However, in order for truss elements to be even remotely accurate in this scenario, the user is required to enter initial nodal positions to estimate the deformed shape of the cable.
+As one can imagine, this often becomes a difficult task in the case of sagging and pre-tension.

-Furthermore, if an engineer attempts to model a cable element using a beam member with weak flexural stiffness (Iz and Iy) then when a transverse loading is applied, the deflection will be large without any increase in axial force.
+Furthermore, if an engineer attempts to model a cable element using a beam member with weak flexural stiffness (Iz and Iy), then the deflection will be large without any increase in axial force when a transverse loading is applied.
 This is clearly not how cables behave.
 A true catenary cable element will take into account the change in geometry due to the transverse loading and "convert" this action into axial tension.

-Thus a single catenary cable element will model the true behavior of a cable much more accurately and less painfully than multiple truss elements or a beam element.
+Thus, a single catenary cable element can model the behavior of a cable with greater accuracy and convenience than a beam element or multiple truss elements.

 A single catenary cable element showing deflection due to a UDL.